base2solutions/tech-calendar-integration/README.md

 # Meetup + Google Calendar Integration
 Adds all events of [Meetups](https://www.meetup.com/) user is part of to their Google Calendar.

 Allows users to manage their Meetup calendar with the same tool they manage their work or personal calendars with.
+No need to RSVP to event to have it added to Google Calendar (you should still RSVP if you are attending :-) ).

-Get Google Calendar notifications 30 minutes before an event.
+Notifies calendar user 30 minutes before an event.

 Share your calendar with individuals or across your organization.

 Utilizes the [Meetup API](https://www.meetup.com/meetup_api/) and [Google Calendar API](https://developers.google.com/google-apps/calendar/)

+## How it Works
+* Gets all events of Meetup user is part of.
+* Checks Google Calendar to see if event is already in calendar.
+* Updates calendar if there are new events.

 ## Setup

 * git clone this repository
 * install [pip](https://pip.pypa.io/en/stable/installing/)
-* `pip install requirements.txt`
+* from the project root `pip install requirements.txt`

-### Turn on the Google Calendar API (from [Quickstart Guide](https://developers.google.com/google-apps/calendar/quickstart/python))
+### Turn on the Google Calendar API (from [Google Calendar API Quickstart Guide](https://developers.google.com/google-apps/calendar/quickstart/python))

 * Use this [wizard](https://console.developers.google.com/start/api?id=calendar) to create or select a project in the Google Developers Console and automatically turn on the API.
 Click Continue, then Go to credentials.
 * On the Add credentials to your project page, click the Cancel button.